automl/amltk/docs/index.md

 -   :octicons-package-dependents-16: __Minimal Dependencies__

-    AutoML-Toolkit was designed to not introduce dependancies on your code.
+    AutoML-Toolkit was designed to not introduce dependencies on your code.
     We support some [integrations](./integrations) but only if they are optionally installed!.

 ---